LeoChangKR/openai-all-project-owners/README.md

-Use this script to get all the owners inside your organization.\nIt handles pagination, don't worry even if you have many projects
+Use this script to get all the owners inside your organization.<br/>It handles pagination, don't worry even if you have many projects